-Prof. Ari Zivotofsky is a Senior Lecturer in Bar-Ilan's Interdisciplinary Science Program.
-He completed his undergraduate degree in electrical engineering and his Ph.D. in biomedical engineering.
+Prof. Ari Zivotofsky is an associate professor in Bar-Ilan’s Interdisciplinary Brain Science Program.
+He completed his undergraduate degree in electrical engineering an his Ph.D. in biomedical engineering.

 Following a post-doctorate at the prestigious National Institute of Health, Zivotofsky moved to Israel in 2000 and joined the fledgling brain science program.

 Zivotofsky and his team apply engineering principles to biological questions, primarily in the field of vision and ocular motility.